lishannon/Flixster/README.md

 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing
 - [Glide](https://github.com/bumptech/glide) - Image loading and caching library for Androids

+## Flix Part 2

+### User Stories

+#### REQUIRED (10pts)

+- [X] (8pts) Expose details of movie (ratings using RatingBar, popularity, and synopsis) in a separate activity.
+- [X] (2pts) Allow video posts to be played in full-screen using the YouTubePlayerView.

+#### BONUS
+- [X] Add a rounded corners for the images using the Glide transformations.
+(1 point)

+### App Walkthough GIF

+Flixster.mp4

+### Notes

+I attempted to complete the other bonus, but I am encountering problems.
+I added the released date in the detailed page.

+## Open-source libraries used
+- [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing
+- [Glide](https://github.com/bumptech/glide) - Image loading and caching library for Android